-- Do you have any remote workers or employees who are working from “anywhere”?
+- Do you have any remote workers or hybrid workers?

 If the answer is yes to any of those questions, you may have a tax withholding issue.
-Companies should work to ensure they are following the rules for equity awards in the jurisdiction(s) where the employee has been working over the life of the award to determine when and how much is subject to employer reporting and withholding obligations.
+Companies should take action to ensure they are following the rules for equity awards in the jurisdictions where the employee has been working over the life of the award to determine when and how much is subject to employer reporting and withholding obligations.
 The employee will also need to understand where they may have individual tax filing and payment requirements.

 Why does it matter if you are compliant?

 The US, along with a number of other countries, have enacted oversight and accounting rules that focus on stock-based compensation.
 These rules have been driven by technological developments which allow for improved tracking of financial accounts, executives working in multiple locations, and the increase in hybrid work arrangements, and by a desire for increased tax revenue.

 As a result, any company with employees on the move should conduct a thorough review of the company’s tax obligations in the countries and states where their employees are working.
 Failure to proactively address company and employee compliance requirements could lead to increased audits and increased financial, reputational, and legal risks for your organization and your mobile employees.